 How does Cyclamen work?

-There isn't enough information to know how cyclamen might work.
+There isn't enough information to know how cyclamen might work as a medicine.

 Are there safety concerns?

-Cyclamen is UNSAFE for use.
+for use.
 Poisoning with cyclamen has been reported with doses as low as 300 mg.
 Symptoms of poisoning include stomach pain, nausea, vomiting, and diarrhea.
-High doses can cause severe poisoning which can cause symptoms including spasms and serious breathing problems.
+High doses can cause severe poisoning, which can cause symptoms including spasms and serious breathing problems.

 Dosing considerations for Cyclamen.

 The appropriate dose of cyclamen depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for cyclamen.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.